-The Carpet Guys was built to fill that gap.
-The business started with a simple question: what does a technically correct carpet clean actually look like, and why is it so rarely delivered?
-The answer required working backwards from the chemistry, understanding how soil bonds to fibre, how heat and pressure interact with different pile constructions, why some stains are permanent and others are not, and why cheap surfactants cause re-soiling within weeks of a clean that looked successful.
+The Carpet Guys began with a single question: what does a technically correct carpet clean actually look like?
+Answering it properly meant working backwards from the chemistry, understanding how soil bonds to fibre, how heat and pressure interact with different pile constructions, why some stains are permanent and others are not, and why surfactant left in the pile causes re-soiling within weeks of a clean that looked successful.

 That research became the basis of our training programme.
 Every technician who works under The Carpet Guys name has completed the full Academy curriculum before setting foot in a client's home.
 The curriculum is not a one-day orientation, it covers eight modules of technical content, hands-on equipment training, and documented assessments.
 It exists because we believe that knowing why a technique works is the only way to apply it correctly when conditions vary.